 7. Is unable to eat the rest of what the family is eating at meals because their diet is so limited.

 8. Will only eat when distracted by a tablet, the TV, toys, books, or even parents singing or telling stories.

 9. Will only eat if they are physically fed by someone else and refuse to feed themselves, even though they are old enough and capable of feeding themselves.

 10. Unable to eat foods in social settings like birthday parties and sleep-overs because they must have their food prepared in a certain way.
 This will cause anxiety in older children.

 Yes, it definitely can.
 In fact, many extreme or severe picky eaters start off as “average picky eaters”, and because parents aren’t sure what to do (no judgement, its can be hard to find solutions), the problem can become worse and worse having a snowball effect.
 The good news is that in these instances, it can be prevented, but you need a plan.

-A great starting place is my basic strategies to improve picky eating, but even better is showing up for the free live 3 Keys to Turn Your Picky Eater Around Workshop because I’m going to go over my basic plan with you in person.
+A great starting place is showing up for the free live 3 Keys to Turn Your Picky Eater Around Workshop because I’m going to go over my basic plan with you in person.
 You will learn so much more.
 Make sure you get a seat!